ACC/MAN 560 (ACC/MAN 5600): Managerial Accounting – Evaluating Financial and Non-Financial Performance

 Learning outcomes

 Students will become familiar with advanced issues in managerial accounting and understand the use of financial and non-financial (ESG) information in managerial decision-making.
-Students will also develop a thorough understanding of performance measurement systems and managerial incentives.
+Students will also develop a thorough understanding of management control systems and managerial incentives.

 Necessary prerequisites